 Sony’s standard colour rendition is distinctly on the neutral side, and while this is well suited to portraits, it often benefits from a boost in warmth and saturation for landscape and wildlife photography.
 One option is to use the VV Creative Look (which presumably stands for vivid), but it’s a touch over-the-top for my tastes.

 Perhaps the one area where the Alpha 1 isn’t clearly class-leading comes with regard to its in-body image stabilisation.
-For example, I found that using the Zeiss Batis 40mm F2, I could expect to be able to shoot hand-held at shutter speeds as slow as 1/4sec and get sharp results, which I’d count as about five stops of stabilisation.
+For example, I found that using the Zeiss Batis 40mm F2, I was able to shoot hand-held at shutter speeds as slow as 1/4sec and get sharp results, which I’d count as about five stops of stabilisation.
 While this is hugely useful for tripod-free low-light shooting, I found Nikon’s IBIS to support even slower shutter speeds on the Nikon Z7.

 • Shooting after dark?
 See How to photograph the night sky